edgarroman/zappa-django-guide/docs/walk_domain.md

 * **Deployment Flexiblity** - If your project tends to have a lot of changes and there is a possiblity that you may wish to switch between zappa deployments *without significant downtime* then you'll want your own CloudFront Distro.
-Running `certify` on a new zappa deployment could take up to 40 minutes, and requires the the domain and ssl certs, thus causing a service outage if the domain is in use.
+Running `certify` on a new zappa deployment could take up to 40 minutes, and requires the domain and ssl certs, thus causing a service outage if the domain is in use.
 Having a custom CloudFront Distro allows you to switch the origin path between zappa deployments with only having to consider cache timeouts.